hactar/docker-rssh/README.md

   - You must set custom UID for your users if you want them to make changes to your mounted volumes with permissions matching your host filesystem.
 - Mount volumes in user's home folder.
-  - The users are chrooted to their home directory, so you must mount the volumes in separate directories inside the user's home directory (/home/user/**mounted-directory**).
+  - You must mount volumes in separate directories inside the user's home directory (/home/user/**mounted-directory**).

 Examples
 --------